ajpage74/terraform-foundations-azure/AZURE.md

 https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs
 https://www.terraform.io/docs/cli/commands/init.html

+**Summary**: In this lab you'll work with the AzureRM terraform provider and create your first workspace.

+---
 In order for Terraform to do anything useful, it needs a [provider](https://www.terraform.io/docs/language/providers/index.html).
 Terraform Providers are the plugins that connect the Terraform command line tool to various APIs and SaaS platforms.
 Take a moment to browse the public provider registry now:

 https://registry.terraform.io/browse/providers